10 Best Software Development Methodologies

 Pros:

-- Clear communication among team members, fostered by frequent and transparent development processes.
+• Clear communication among team members is fostered by frequent and transparent development processes.

 Cons:

-The Agile software development methodology is ideal for projects with fast-changing requirements.
+Projects with fast-changing requirements.
 If you’re building software in a new niche, you’ll want to use Agile.
-It works best to implement the additional ideas as you learn more about the market needs.
-Of course, this assumes that your team of developers is highly-independent and comfortable working in a fast-paced, non-structured environment.
+It works best when teams need to experiment, learn quickly, and refine the product based on market response.
+Of course, this assumes that your team of developers is highly independent and comfortable working in a fast-paced, non-structured environment.

 Learn more about the benefits of Agile software development and how we at Uptech use it step-by-step in our guide.